 When executing local conan commands (for a package not in the local cache, but in user folder), those fields would be pointing to the corresponding local user folder.

-Important: This attribute is only defined inside package\info() method being None elsewhere.
+This attribute is only defined inside package\info() method, being None elsewhere, so please use it only inside this method.